rupeshtiwari/learning-apache-spark/README.md

 ![](https://i.imgur.com/5FNMXz9.png)

-# Analyzing Spark Jobs using Spark Context Web UI
+# Analyzing Spark Jobs using Spark Context Web UI  in your MAC laptop

 To monitor and investigate your spark application you can check spark context web UI.